benjvi/benjvi.github.io/_posts/2014-06-07-OCJP6-How-And-Wherefore.md

 <!--more-->

-There are certainly some pre-requisities: you should have a solid understanding of basic object oriented principles - what are objects, and their variables and methods, what is inheritance, etc. I don't think it would be feasible to pass this exam without having previously seen these concepts and used them in practice.
+There are certainly some pre-requisites: you should have a solid understanding of basic object oriented principles - what are objects, and their variables and methods, what is inheritance, etc. I don't think it would be feasible to pass this exam without having previously seen these concepts and used them in practice.
 Neither should this exam be the first goal of a newcomer to programming in my opinion - common imperative constructs and flow control need to be second nature to work out what's going on in the code samples that form the questions.

-###Tackling the exam
+### Tackling the exam

 The exam format is centred around the presentation of many different samples of code, which you typically have to evaluate and predict what will happen when the code is run.
 These samples are quite short, no more than 40 lines, but the scope of these questions should cover the full set of Java syntax and also the use of core Java APIs (common classes in the java.util and System.io packages, amongst others).